thomasmarsh/mcts/NOTES.md

 - _N players_: most modern Euro board games like Carcassone
 - _N players, 1 perspective_: cooperative board games like Pandemic

+Where possible, player specific values are maintained in an array, with a value per player.
+For the moment, it makes sense to use a paranoid strategy by default.

 ### Move Order

 The move order may not be necessarily alternating.
 A simple example of such a